meiarchi/meiarchi.github.io/projects/en/proj-10.md

 ---
 layout: post
-title: 'Work projects_exterior design'
+title: 'Work projects_interior design'
 ---

-In this role as an Junior Architect at Atelje AL, I was deeply involved in crafting small-scale urban designs, particularly for retail centers, private residences, and an upscale hotel.
-This encompassed the intricate task of designing both interior and exterior spaces, with a strong emphasis on luxury and aesthetics.
-My responsibilities extended to producing detailed design plans, developing captivating renders for both exterior and interior spaces, and contributing to the realization of high-end projects.

-One notable achievement during my tenure at Atelje Al was my rapid acquisition of proficiency in Revit.
-Within just one month, I independently mastered this crucial architectural software, a feat that significantly bolstered my effectiveness in ongoing projects.
-This experience was transformative, enhancing my skill set and broadening my architectural perspective
+I predominantly focused on interior design projects at my position at Urban pro in Belgrade Serbia.
+These projects catered to discerning clients with a strong penchant for luxury, necessitating a keen eye for detail and an innate sense of opulence and aesthetics.

+In this capacity, I was responsible for crafting interior spaces that seamlessly blended sophistication with functionality.
+This encompassed the entire design process, from conceptualization to detailed planning and execution.
+My role involved developing comprehensive design plans, creating compelling renders for visualization, and overseeing the transformation of these concepts into real-world spaces.

-I also did different design projects at my position in Berlin office Buro 213, but they are not displayed here.
+I also did interior design at my positions in Berlin offices Büro 213 and K-Mäleon Haus, but they are not displayed here.

+{% include image.html image="projects/proj-9/1.jpg" %}

+{% include image.html image="projects/proj-9/2.jpg" %}

-{% include image.html image="projects/proj-10/1.jpg" %}
+{% include image.html image="projects/proj-9/3.jpg" %}

-{% include image.html image="projects/proj-10/2.jpg" %}
+{% include image.html image="projects/proj-9/4.jpg" %}

-{% include image.html image="projects/proj-10/3.jpg" %}
+{% include image.html image="projects/proj-9/5.jpg" %}

-{% include image.html image="projects/proj-10/4.jpg" %}
+{% include image.html image="projects/proj-9/6.jpg" %}